elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name_dashed }}/PULL_REQUEST_TEMPLATE.md

-modified your PR, e.g., if you have added commits to address reviewer comments or to fix failing automated checks. **Please check items also if they do not apply to your change**, e.g., if your change does not require an update of the user-facing documentation, still check the box.
+modified your PR, e.g., if you have added commits to address reviewer comments or to fix failing automated checks. **Please check items also if they do not apply to your change**, e.g., if your change does not require an update of the user-facing documentation, still check the box!**

 Generally, **PRs are only reviewed when ALL BOXES are ticked off and all automated checks pass** (use the comment section below if you believe that